- Role and training of critical care professionals in deceased donation

 Trafficking in human beings for the purpose of organ removal (HTOR) and trafficking in human organs (THO) are real and growing problems all over the world.
 According to the WHO, 5–10% of all transplants performed worldwide are conducted illegally.
 The most frequently encountered form of trafficking related to organ transplantation involves living unrelated donors.
 However, deceased donors can also be a source of trafficked organs.

-In order to prevent these unethical practices, the EDQM/Council of Europe has carried out a number of projects and adopted several legal instruments to help harmonise legal frameworks and encourage concerted action at a global level.
+In order to prevent these unethical practices, the EDQM/Council of Europe has carried out a number of projects and adopted several legal instruments to help harmonise legal frameworks and encourage concerted action at global level.

 - Download the Convention against Trafficking in Human Organs and its Explanatory Report

 - Download the Convention on action against trafficking in human beings and its Explanatory Report